madhur2511/Publisher-Subscriber-Implementation/README.md

 knowing about each other directly.
 This gives rise to a loosely-coupled architecture for message passing.

 However, this is an example implementation which is all local in a client machine and doesnt involve network programming.
 The publishers, subscribers and message broker are all classes in the same machine, but this is not how they would be in real setting.
 Where they would be 3 different components in preferably 3 different servers/clients for reliability.

-So lets say that all the 3 components/classes present here are running on 3 different servers/clients and interact over the network by knowing each other's internet addresses.
+Say, all the 3 components/classes present here are running on 3 different servers/clients and interact over the network by knowing each other's internet addresses.

 However, since this is not a network-based implementation, and no addresses are involved.
 Assume that publishers and